Viktor Hovland wins FedEx Cup with the best 2 weeks of his career

 Staked to a six-shot lead, Hovland didn’t flinch under a relentless challenge from Xander Schauffele.
 The 25-year-old Norwegian stayed on the attack and closed with a 7-under 63 for a five-shot victory at East Lake.

+“It’s pretty surreal to be standing here right now,” Hovland said after receiving the silver FedEx Cup trophy.
+“I played basically my best golf the last two weeks and it couldn’t have happened at a better moment.”

 Hovland capped off his best season with three victories.
-Even more staggering is that he played his final tournaments – the BMW Championship at Olympia Fields and the Tour Championship at East Lake – in 36-under par.
+Even more staggering is the way he finished.
+He played his final two tournaments — the BMW Championship at Olympia Fields and the Tour Championship at East Lake — in 36-under par.

-Schauffele made him work for that $18 million and got to within three shots with seven holes to play.
-Hovland ended the suspense with a 25-foot par putt on the 14th hole, and he put Schauffele away with a 10-foot birdie putt on the 16th.
+Schauffele made him work for that $18 million, firing at flags from the opening hole and closing with a 62.
+He got to within three shots with seven holes to play and had momentum on his side.
+And then Hovland ended the suspense with a 25-foot par putt on the 14th hole, and he put Schauffele away with a 10-foot birdie putt on the 16th.

+The 63 by Hovland was the lowest Sunday score for a Tour Championship winner.

+“I thought 62 would have let me get close to him,” Schauffele said.
+“He played unbelievably well.
+He made important putts and he’s just played like a champ.”

-Hovland was the No. 2 seed going into the Tour Championship, meaning he started at 8-under par.
-Hovland posted a 19-under 261 – the same score as Schauffele, who started the tournament at 3-under par.
+Hovland was the No. 2 seed going into the Tour Championship, meaning he started the tournament at 8-under par.
+Hovland posted a 19-under 261 — the same score as Schauffele, who started the tournament at 3 under as the No. 15 seed.

+It was the second time in four years that no one scored better than Schauffele, and he left Atlanta without a trophy to show for it.
+Such is the nature of the FedEx Cup finale, and the importance of a strong season and a big performance in the two postseason events leading up to the Tour Championship.

+“I’ll hold my head up high,” Schauffele said.
+“It was the most fun I had losing in quite some time.
+It’s such a weird feeling.
+I shot 62.
+I lost by five.
+Just kudos to Hovi.
+He played unbelievably well the last few weeks to get himself into this position and to really just put a cherry on top for himself and his team.”

 Schauffele did everything he could.
 He was six shots behind when he left East Lake on Saturday evening, knowing that his only hope was to put as much pressure on Hovland as he could over the front nine.